-DaVinci Resolve for Linux supports the Quantum StorNext file system for image storage management.
-This has proven to be a robust and reliable file system for direct attached storage (DAS) and storage area network (SAN) systems.
+DaVinci Resolve for Linux supports a number of file systems and in QA we use the Quantum StorNext file system.
+For more than a decade this has proven to be a robust and reliable file system for direct attached storage (DAS) and storage area network (SAN) systems.

-StorNext can provide realtime 8K bandwidth on a continuous basis without dropping or delaying frames as sometimes seen with other file systems.
+StorNext can provide real-time 8K bandwidth on a continuous basis without dropping or delaying frames as sometimes seen with other file systems.
 The StorNext license should be purchased from Quantum for a DAS system or ensure your facility has the license if connected to a SAN.

-There are also a number of other vendors of file systems suitable for Linux.
-Blackmagic Design only tests with StorNext but this is primarily because there are too many variations to test all others, so we recommend you consult with your file system vendor for details of what each system can offer you.
+There are also a number of other vendors of file systems suitable for Linux .
+As there are too many variations for us to test we recommend you consult with your file system vendor for details of what each system can offer you.